 Languages and Arts, I believe asserting a real energy into learning to ensure that tutees have a long lasting understanding of the language skills they gain.

 Law – To work with my tutees in a way that allows them to feel confident for exams.
-This might be achieved in different ways for different people but there would generally be a big emphasis on confidence in exam technique.
-Which, in my view, is a skill that with real long-term value for success in the legal domain.
+This might be achieved in different ways for different people but there would generally be a big emphasis on mastering exam technique due to the heavy emphasis on the final result, which will have a huge bearing on an individual’s career progression.

 My video Introduction